freeCodeCamp/guide/src/pages/css/css3-nth-child-selector/index.md

 ## CSS3 Nth Child Selector

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->
-The :nth-child selector is a pseudo-selector, that is useful in selecting elements based their order of occurence in their parent container.
+The :nth-child selector is a pseudo-selector, that is useful in selecting elements based on their order of occurrence in their parent container.

 ## Syntax